Reinforcement Learning for Long-Horizon Unordered Tasks: From Boolean to Coupled Reward Machines: Introduction

+Reinforcement learning (RL) agents learn policies---mappings from states to actions---by interacting with an environment and receiving reward-based feedback~\citep{sutton2018reinforcement}.
+Designing effective reward functions to guide learning is often difficult and time-consuming~\citep{eschmann2021reward}.
+Moreover, learning complex, long-horizon tasks is challenging because rewards are often sparse and delayed~\citep{dulac2021challenges}.
+Task-decomposition methods mitigate these challenges by breaking down complex tasks into simpler subtasks~\citep{dietterich2000hierarchical}.

+One class of task-decomposition methods leverages logical formulae, referred to as \emph{specifications}, to express the desired behaviour of the agent~\citep{krasowski2023provably}.
+There are various specification languages and methods for compiling specifications into rewards~\citep{ camacho2019ltl}.

-Another approach is to specify tasks in abstract graphs. \citet{icarte2022reward} introduced Boolean reward machines (RMs)---automata with states associated with task progression.
-RMs support non-Markovian tasks and outperform plain reward functions and specifications in many settings~\citep{unniyankal2023rmlgym}.
-However, existing algorithms do not fully exploit the information contained in RMs, making complex long-horizon tasks challenging to solve.
+Another approach is to specify tasks in abstract graphs. \citet{icarte2022reward} introduced Boolean reward machines (RMs)---automata in which states encode task progression.
+Augmenting environment states with RM states enables support for non-Markovian tasks.
+RMs have been shown to outperform plain reward functions and specifications in many settings~\citep{neary2020reward,unniyankal2023rmlgym}.

-Additional problems arise if tasks involve unordered subtasks.
-In such cases, the number of RM states grows exponentially with the number of subtasks because the agent must discover an optimal completion order.
-For example, collecting $N$ boxes in any order requires tracking $N$! permutations of delivery sequences.
-As a result, the agent must learn from an exponentially large space, and modelling an RM with so many states becomes tedious and time-consuming.
+Although existing RM-aware algorithms improve sample efficiency, complex, long-horizon tasks remain challenging---especially when subtasks can be completed in any order.
+In such cases, the number of RM states grows exponentially with the number of subtasks: one state per subset of completed items, yielding $2^N$ states for $N$ subtasks.
+Consequently, the agent must explore up to $N!$ distinct completion orderings to discover an optimal one.
+The resulting exponential state space makes learning difficult, and modelling an RM with so many states becomes tedious and error-prone.